OPT025: Medical Retina

 Progress is assessed formatively throughout the course with two sets of key feature scenarios and one set of management case scenarios.

-Summative assessment occurs at the end of the second semester and comprises of:
+Summative assessment occurs at the end of the semester and comprises:

-Online MCQ Examination (30%): There is a MCQ test that will assess comprehension and application across the entire syllabus which students take at the end of the second semester.
+Online Examination (60%): There is an online test that will assess comprehension and application across the entire syllabus which students take at the end of the second semester.
+This will be made up of 20 multiple-choice questions, 10 key feature scenarios and 10 management case Ssenarios.

 Practical assessment (40%): Students will sit an Objective Structured Clinical Examination (OSCE).